Showing 1 - 1 OF 1

 Should you need to take a taxi to Sigonella, here is what we say to use for local address — when asking a cab driver "Sigonella", he will always ask Naval Air Station I or Naval Air Station II (NAS 1 or NAS 2).
 The cost one way is usually 45-50 Euro.
 Please make sure you try to contact your sponsor or command before taking a taxi.

 Most incoming personnel will arrive at NAS 2 via military contract flights and may be met by their sponsor.
-The Personnel Support Detachment will also be there to collect your records and 4 copies of your orders.
 Base Indoctrination, also know as INDOC, which is a mandatory training, is generally every other week at NAS 1, Commons building, Compass classroom, but with a large number of participants, they may move it to the NAS 1 base theatre.
 The INDOC coordinator can be reached at DSN 314-624-4696 / 4516 or Comm 011-39-095-56-4696 / 4516.
+It is very important to start the travel claim process with your Command CPPA within 24 working hours.
+Make sure to have all your supporting documents and stamped Orders.
+For questions prior to arriving in Sigonella, contact your command and ask to speak with your CPPA.
 If you need child care for your children, the Child Development Center (CDC) can provide you with a list of various options.
 CDC can be reached at DSN 624-3736 or Comm.
 011-39-095-56-3736 for any further questions.